 “The other day I was running late for an appointment with my parole officer,” exclaimed Compton resident, Sherlee Washington.
 “I was drivin’ and tryin’ to eat a bag full of Taco Bell and answer text messages all at the same time.
 Luckily Grandma was being displayed in that drive-thru so I didn’t have to waste more time parking the car when I paid my respects.
 If I miss another meeting with my P.O. the sh*t’s gonna hit the fan.”

 The popularity of the drive-thru funeral home blossomed in the mid-eighties when gang violence escalated in south central Los Angeles.
 For many gang members, attending a funeral provided the perfect setting for rival gang members to gun them down.
 Drive-thru casket viewing became an overnight success with gangbangers because it allowed them to pay their respects to fallen comrades without fear of being slaughtered.
 The convenience was also embraced by the families of the dearly departed.
-By placing their loved ones’ bodies in a display case that enables drive-by viewing the families are released from the irritating expense of flowers and snacks.
+By placing their loved ones’ bodies in a display case that enables drive-by viewing, families are spared the irritating expense of flowers and snacks.